jlquinn/xbows-driver/doc/spec.md

 The sequence is terminated with the 0x0b command.

 Question: if the keyboard were programmed with 2201 commands, would this permanently write to the driver layer?
+How about 2205 since 05 seems to be driver layer sometimes?

 Question: is there a way to do rgb frame sequences in custom layer?
 Just sending 0x1a packets to custom after using 0x0b03 (layer 2) doesn't work.
 The